letsGoDheeraj/letsGoDheeraj/README.md

 ## Hi there 👋

-A passionate software engineer with expertise in full-stack development.
+I'm Dheeraj, a passionate software engineer with expertise in full-stack development.
 Currently working at Flexera, as an Associate Software Engineer, I drive innovation through building scalable web applications that solve real-world problems.
 With a B.Tech in Computer Science, I bring strong technical foundations with hands-on experience in web development, cloud technologies, and AI-driven solutions.
 Looking forward to contributing to impactful projects and collaborating with like-minded professionals in the tech community.

 ## Fun facts